Yuui Tsutsumi

 Yuui Tsutsumi (堤優威, Tsutsumi Yuui) is a Japanese racing driver who currently competes in Super Formula Lights for Rn-sports and in Super GT for INGING.

 Career

 Super Formula Lights

 Tsutsumi was signed by Rn-sports to compete in the 2023 season.

 Super GT

 In his inaugural Super GT season in 2020, Tsutsumi was signed to arto Ping An Team Thailand.
 He then signed with Max Racing for 2021, as they changed vehicles to the GT300 spec Toyota GR Supra.
 Tsutsumi and his teammate Atsushi Miyake won their first Super GT race at Suzuka Circuit in August, finishing fifth in the GT300 drivers' championship.
-Tsutsumi signed with muta Racing INGING in 2022 where he partnered with Hiroki Katoh.
-As he continued to race for muta Inging in 2023, he partnered with Hibiki Taira.
+Tsutsumi signed with muta Racing INGING in 2022, where he partnered with Hiroki Katoh.
+As he continued to race for muta Inging in 2023, Tsutsumi was partnered with Hibiki Taira.